JuliaQuantum/JuliaQuantum.github.io/news/_posts/2015-03-01-berkeley-meetup-videos-online.md

 I would also like to sincerely acknowledge some other people who have offered a hand to help make this event happen and ease related affairs for the JuliaQuantum organization.
 They are, but not limited to,

-* Tony Kelman and Kyle Barbary from UC Berkeley,
+* Tony Kelman, Kyle Barbary and Matthias Bussonnier from UC Berkeley,

-* Stefan Karpinski and Jiahao Chen from MIT,
+* Stefan Karpinski and Viral Shah from MIT,

 * Mykel Kochenderfer and Jack Poulson from Sanford University,

-* Hunter Owens, Matthias Bussonnier, Shashi Gowda, Jay Weisskopf, pao, Jameson Nash, Isaiah, John White, Tim Holy, one-more-minute, Matt Bauman, Chris Peel, peter1000 as Julia developers on GitHub,
+* Hunter Owens, Shashi Gowda, Jay Weisskopf, Simon Byrne, Patrick O'Leary, Jan Hasse, Jameson Nash, Isaiah Norton, John White, Tim Holy, Milan Bouchet-Valat, Elliot Saba, Mike Innes, Matt Bauman, Chris Peel, peter1000, Fernando
+Perez as Julia developers on GitHub,

 * Peter Golpeo from the DoubleTree hotel,